damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 - JavaScript
 ---

 _"Parameterised Types"_ are a feature of Flow, TypeScript, and a growing collection of other languages.
-Like functions have parameters (parameterised functions), parameterised types are a way of punching holes in type definitions, and leaving it to the user to provide specific types.
+Like functions have parameters (parameterised functions), parameterised types are a way of punching holes in type definitions, and leaving it to a later user to fill the gaps with specific types.
 They're a tool for letting you create type definitions that are both generic and reusable, and also as a tool for us to work on functions while excluding details we don't care about.

 This is a little hard to relate in a sentence or two, so let's get straight to it.
 Here's a few type declarations: